mroker242/mllearning/index.md

 Math as identified by Siraj will be broken up into three topics.

 - Linear Algebra
-..- 3bluebrown is an excellent youtube series that will give you an overall concept of linear algebra.
+..- [3bluebrown](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)is an excellent youtube series that will give you an overall concept of linear algebra.
 ..- kahn Academy is a another great resource that will help you with solving linear equations.
 ..- MIT Open Courseware for Linear Algebra is another excellent resource that will cover up everything you need in this field.
 - Probability and Statistics